richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

      ```

 ##### Final Thought
 Automatic Tuning in Azure SQL can offload routine index and plan corrections, letting you focus on higher‑value tasks.
-Always review recommendations to ensure they align with your workload patterns and maintenance windows.
+Always review recommendations to ensure they align with your workload patterns and maintenance win**DO**ws.

 <!-- ------------------------- ------------------------- -->